apify/actor-templates/templates/python-selenium/README.md

 - **[Dataset](https://docs.apify.com/sdk/python/docs/concepts/storages#working-with-datasets)** - store structured data where each object stored has the same attributes

 ## How it works
-This code is a Python script that uses the Apify platform to scrape web pages and extract data from them.
+This code is a Python script that uses the Selenium to scrape web pages and extract data from them.
 Here's a brief overview of how it works:

 - The script reads the input data from the Actor instance, which is expected to contain a `start_urls` key with a list of URLs to scrape and a `max_depth` key with the maximum depth of nested links to follow.
 - The script enqueues the starting URLs in the default request queue and sets their depth to 1.